Twilight's Last Gleaming: Filming

 Filming took place in Munich in August 1976.
+Various tracked armoured vehicles used by the USAF in the film are actually German.

 Several scenes were shot with Vera Miles as the president's wife but were cut to save time.

 Aldrich said he hoped the audience came to realise that the Lancaster character was crazy.
 "But I don't think we did it.
 The audience is so much for those guys getting away with it."
 He also did not feel it was ambiguous enough at the end as to whether the shooting of the president was intentional.

 Reception

 James Monaco wrote that Twilight's Last Gleaming "don't do much but play with paranoia".

+However, Adrian Turner gave the film five stars in the Radio Times, calling it "absolutely riveting...clever, plausible and rather subversive."

 Release

 The film did poorly at the box office.

 In France it recorded admissions of 88,945.

 It was unsuited for videocassettes, because the split-screen effects do not work well in low resolution of that format.
-After the rights reverted to the film's German co-producers, a major remastering effort was done by Bavaria Media, who released a Blu-ray edition, distributed in the United States by Olive Films in 2012.
+After the rights reverted to the film's German co-producers, a major remastering effort was done by Bavaria Media, who released a Blu-ray edition, distributed in the United States by Olive Films and Eureka Video in the United Kingdom.